Table Of Contents

 • Speed.
 With the use of MPP technology, the speed of delivering output on large data sets is unparalleled.
 No other cloud service providers can match the speed at the cost AWS provides the service.

-• Data Encryption.
+• Data encryption.
 Amazon provides the facility for data encryption for any part of Redshift operation.
-You as the user can decide which operations need encryption and those that do not need encryption.
+You, as the user, can decide which operations need encryption and which do not.
 Data encryption provides an added layer of security.

 • Use familiar tools.
 Redshift is based on PostgreSQL.
 All the SQL queries work with it.
 Additionally, you are free to choose any SQL, ETL (Extract, Transform, Load), and Business Intelligence (BI) tools you are familiar with.
 There is no requirement to use the tools provided by Amazon.